chri-miche/sta-exam/typst/slides.typ

   Solving it in a centralized model is easily done with a greedy algorithm

   #def["*Centralized*" $equiv$ "*knowing the graph topology*"]

-  We aim to solve graph problems on networks

   #warning[From the perspective of a single node, we don't see the whole topology]
 ]